System Requirements

 Standard Operating Point

-The host machine requires a processor with following microarchitecture specification:
+The host machine requires a processor with the following microarchitecture specification:

-• If you are using a hypervisor, you should check it is configured to allow VM access to the AVX2 instructions
+- You should check your hypervisor is configured to allow VM access to the AVX2 instruction

 Enhanced Operating Point

-• The host machine should have a processor with at least a Cascade Lake class microarchitecture or newer, with AVX512-VNNI instruction support.
+- The host machine should have a processor with at least a Cascade Lake class microarchitecture or newer, with AVX512-VNNI instruction support.
 This will greatly improve transcription processing speed.
-Support for AVX2 instructions is required
+The AVX2 instruction is also required

-• If you are using a hypervisor, you should check it is configured to allow VM access to the AVX2 and AVX512-VNNI instructions
+- You should check your hypervisor is configured to allow VM access to the AVX2 and AVX512-VNNI instructions

 AVX Flags